18 Ways to Celebrate Transgender Day of Visibility This Year

 If you’re confused or curious about gender identities outside of your own, there’s no better time than today to learn more!
 Here are a few helpful and straightforward resources:

-Read more books by trans folks.
+Read more books by trans writers.

-A great way to learn more about trans people is to read more books by them!
 Whether you’re looking for a fictional read with a gender-inclusive plot, or a well-documented nonfiction book, we’ve got you covered.
 Here are a few recs for TDOV:

 Watch documentaries about trans people.

-Documentaries provide a beautiful visual and audio element to trans stories that allow us to build empathy and understanding of the world around us.
 Here are a few documentaries that can better help us explore the realities of trans folks — and be even more thoughtful community members.

 Add some new podcasts to your queue.